KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 4. Typo: Found `Magic Mirror` in file `MMM-Powerwall.js`: Replace it with `MagicMirror²`.
+5. Recommendation: Found `new Date()` in file `MMM-Powerwall.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+8. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: Found `require("https")` in file `powerwall.js`: Replace "https" by "node:https".
+11. Recommendation: Found `require("https")` in file `powerwall.js`: Replace "https" by "node:https".
-11. Recommendation: Found `axios` in file `powerwall.js`: Replace it with built-in fetch.
+12. Recommendation: Found `axios` in file `powerwall.js`: Replace it with built-in fetch.
-12. Recommendation: Replace eslintrc by new flat config.
+13. Recommendation: Replace eslintrc by new flat config.
-13. The branch name is 'master'.
+14. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-PrayerTime by slametps](https://github.com/slametps/MMM-PrayerTime)